exercism/csharp/docs/GENERATORS.md

 # Test Generators

 Test generators allow tracks to generate tests automatically without having to write them ourselves.
-Each test generator reads from the exercises `canonical data`, which defines the name of the test, its inputs, and outputs.
+Each test generator reads from the exercise's `canonical data`, which defines the name of the test, its inputs, and outputs.
 You can read more about exercisms approach to test suites [here](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/test-suites.md).

 Generating tests automatically removes any sort of user error when creating tests.
 We want the tests to be accurate with respect to its canonical data.
 Test generation also makes it much easier to keep tests up to date.
 As the canonical data changes, our tests will be automatically updated when the generator for that test is run.